greenpeace/planet4-registry/README.md

 It is based on [Satis](https://github.com/composer/satis).

+## Licence
+GPL v3 or higher.
+See LICENCE for more information.

 ## Proof of concept
 Be advised that this registry is a work in progress and the current implementation of combining different sources is just a proof of concept.